hamed-farag/blog/src/blogs/react-upgrade-v1/index.md

 const Child = connect(null, null, null, { forwardRef: true })(ChildComponent);
 ```

-A lot of changes specially in accessing the wrapper component but it worth.
+A lot of changes, especially in accessing the wrapper component.

 ## 3. Upgrade most of packages

-Because of most of the following packages using the PropTypes from React package, I updated them to latest as they Use the PropTypes package directly.
+Because of most of the following packages using the **PropTypes** from React package, I updated them to latest as they Use the **PropTypes** package directly.

 ```json
 "draft-js": "^0.10.5",